ritzing221/HelloWorld/README.md

 # HelloWorld
-# I hATE to eat owjixhecgv f
+# I love to have fun with my friends